MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 #### Interruptions

-**Interruptions** determines whether the user can switch to a different topic during the question.
+**Interruptions** determine whether the user can switch to a different topic during the question.

 - **Allow switching to another topic**: The user can abandon the question for a new topic.

 ### Delete a node

-Select the node's Node Menu (**&vellip;**), and then select **Delete**.
+Select the `...` to see the the _Node Menu_, and then select **Delete**.

 :::image type="content" source="media/authoring-create-edit-topics/topics-delete.png" alt-text="Screenshot highlighting the Node Menu button and the Delete button.":::

 ### Controls for editing nodes on the canvas

 You can use the authoring canvas toolbar to quickly rename the topic.
-Select the topic name in the toolbar, type the new name, and then press Enter.
+Select the topic name in the toolbar, type the new name, then press Enter.

 :::image type="content" source="media/authoring-create-edit-topics/rename-topic-shortcut.png" alt-text="Screenshot of the topic authoring canvas with the topic name highlighted.":::